What Is Covered?

 The other driver’s insurance company can tell you approximately how much it will cost to repair your car, and you can typically get that estimate at the other insurance company’s location, or have an adjuster come to you.
-You should always get a second estimate on the repair costs by taking your vehicle to a reputable body shop, like Levanders Body Shop in Nebraska, and if necessary the manager can call and communicate with the insurance company, so that you don’t have to.
+You should always get a second estimate on the repair costs by taking your vehicle to a reputable body shop, and if necessary the manager can call and communicate with the insurance company, so that you don’t have to.
 The end result is that the body shop will be paid directly by the insurer for the cost of the repairs.

 You may be asked to obtain up to 3 estimates from different body shops for the repair costs if there is no adjuster employed by the insurance company.

 The insurance company issues you a check to cover the repair costs after first dispatching an adjustor to look over the damage to your car if the damage is such that you can’t drive it.
 Keep in mind that many salvage yards and repair shops charge a daily storage charge and to avoid that, you should move your car as quickly as you can to your preferred body shop to deal with the collision repair.

 If Your Car Is a Total Write Off